HeardLibrary/digital-scholarship/manage/control/github/ways.md

 <img src="../images-ways/simple-collab-model.png" alt="simple collaborative model diagram"/>

 In this model two people share a repository and each person pulls and pushes common files from the repository as they carry out work.
-This works out quite well if both people never work on the same file at the same time, but if both collaborators edit the same file and try to push it to GitHub, a version conflict will arrise.
+This works out quite well if both people never work on the same file at the same time, but if both collaborators edit the same file and try to push it to GitHub, a version conflict may arrise.
 This is a very different situation from Google Docs where a change made by one collaborator appears simultaneously in a document with changes made by another collaborator.

 Fortunately, there are ways to resolve these kinds of version conflicts, but if its likely that two people will be working on the same files, there is a better system.